oraqlle/cpp-book/src/ch01-getting-started/hello-cmake.md

 [100%] Built target hello_cmake
 ```

-This will produce a binary called `main` in the `build/` directory on Linux and MacOS and
+This will produce a binary called `hello_cmake` in the `build/` directory on Linux and
-the `build/Debug/` directory on Windows.
+MacOS and the `build/Debug/` directory on Windows.
 We can run our program like normal.

 ```sh
 $ ./build/hello_cmake  # ... or .\build\Debug\hello_cmake.exe on Windows